Lines in the plane with the $L_1$ metric: Increasing and decreasing pairs, blue and red arrows

-If $x_1<x_2$ and $y_1<y_2$, the {\em rectangle with corners $(x_1,y_1)$ and $(x_2,y_2)$} is the Cartesian product of the open intervals $(x_1,x_2)$ and $(y_1,y_2)$.
-The rectangle has {\em left boundary segment}, defined as $\{x_1\}\times (y_1,y_2)$, and similarly {\em right}, {\em top} and {\em bottom} boundary segments.
-Each rectangle has four corners.
-We define the rectangle and its boundary segments analogously if $x_1<x_2$ and $y_1>y_2$.
+If $a$ and $b$ are points with $x(a)<x(b)$ and $y(a)<y(b)$, the {\em rectangle with corners $a$ and $b$} is the Cartesian product of the open intervals $(x(a),x(b))$ and $(y(a),y(b))$.
+The rectangle has {\em left boundary segment}, defined as the Cartesian product $\{x(a)\}\times (y(a),y(b))$, and similarly {\em right}, {\em top} and {\em bottom} boundary segments.
+We define the rectangle and its boundary segments analogously if $x(a)<x(b)$ and $y(a)>y(b)$.